accessibilitywars/zaw2/content/pages/alternatives.md

 #### [Hardstuck](https://hardstuck.gg)

-Hardstuck has posted a number of LI specific builds, mostly for Open World
+Hardstuck has posted a number of LI specific builds, mostly for Open World.
+Use the difficulty selector to filter builds.

 #### [GuildJen](https://guildjen.com/builds/)